dimazhiv/dnz_mobile_app/README.md

 Manual is valid for MacOS.
 For another OS commands can be different.

 ## Android:
+You can try to install already builded apk file from /apk_exapmle dir for your emulator or device.
+OR rebuild by following next steps:

 To run android app you should have prepared environment with Android studio, JDK, emulators, etc. according to React-Native guides: